-Personnel Review Action Date Due in Academic Personnel Office File Entry Cut Off Date Promotion to Associate Professor The third Tuesday in Lanuary Advancement to Above Scale (A/S) The third Tuesday in January Promotion to Full Professor Advancement to Professor VI The first Monday in February Career Review September 30 Reappointment of Assistant Professor The first Monday in March Appraisal One third due the third Monday in November Merit Two thirds due the first Tuesday in April Quinquennial Review 100% due the first Monday in May
+Personnel Review Action Date Due in Academic Personnel Office File Entry Cut Off Date Promotion to Associate Professor The third Typeday in Lenyary Advancement to Above Scale (A/S) The third Tuesday in January Promotion to Full Professor Advancement to Professor VI The first Monday in February Career Review September 30 Reappointment of Assistant Professor The first Monday in March Appraisal One third due the third Monday in November Merit Two thirds due the first Tuesday in April Quinquennial Review 100% due the first Monday in May

 Note: For all cases, letters should be solicited before September 1 to allow reviewers ample time to respond.
 For 7th year promotion to Associate Professor cases, extramural letters must not be solicited until after June 30 (or any earlier than the end of the 6th year).
-(For off-cycle appointments refer to section II.A.14 to see how these dates are adjusted.)
 7th year promotion to Associate Professor files may be updated until April 30 of the 7th year.
 The deadline for receipt of Extramural and Student letters is November 1st.
 If there is good reason to grant an exception to this deadline and the file will be on time to APO, then the new deadline will be at the discretion of the Dean.
 Evidence of decanal approval and the reason for granting the extension must be included in the eFilePlus.

 Announcements of final Academic Personnel Review decisions will be made as they become available.
 In the interest of equity and efficiency for candidates and reviewers alike, it is important that the schedule and its deadlines be adhered to carefully.
 The Deans, CAP, and the VPAP feel no obligation to consider cases in which a faculty member does not supply documents and information by the deadlines that Chairs set.
-Files not received in the Academic Personnel Office by the final due date (first Monday in May) normally will be returned for consideration during the next academic year.
-Such files will be classified as deferrals and will not be considered for retroactive action.
+Files not received in the Academic Personnel Office by the final due date (first Monday in May) normally will be returned for considered for retroactive action.
 Tenured faculty members below Professor Step V who are at normal time at step will receive an automatic deferral if they do not submit materials by the departmental due date, unless the Department Chair has granted an extension.
 Mandatory action files received after the extension deadline or beyond the final due date listed on the Schedule may be automatically denied or deemed unsatisfactory.